digime/hiring-test-ios/README.md

 	- Detail any bugs, issues you didn't get a chance to fix
 	- Any other comments / notes we should consider as part of your application

+### Language
+As much as we love Objective-C, please submit your project in Swift :).

 ## Completion
 Share your private Github repo with the user `@digimetest`.